paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ...
 ```

 Next, add the highlighted lines.
 The temporary token account needs to be writable but there is no need to explicitly check this.
 The transaction will fail automatically should Alice not mark the account as writable.

 You might ask yourself, "why do we check that the `received_token_account` is actually owned by the token program but don't do the same for the `temp_token_account`?".
 The answer is that later on in the function we will ask the token program to transfer ownership of the `temp_token_account` to the _PDA_.
 This transfer will fail if the `temp_token_account` is not owned by the token program, because - as I'm sure you remember - only programs that own accounts may change accounts.
 Hence, there is no need for us to add another check here.

-We don't make any changes to the `received_token_account` though.
+We don't make any changes to the `received_token_account` though (inside Alice's transaction).
 We will just save it into the escrow data so that when Bob takes the trade, the escrow will know where to send asset Y. Thus, for this account, we should add a check.
 Note that nothing terrible would happen if we didn't.
 Instead of Alice's transaction failing because of our added check, Bob's would fail because the token program will attempt to send the Y tokens to Alice but not be the owner of the `received_token_account`.
 That said, it seems more reasonable to let the tx fail that actually led to the invalid state.

 Finally, I'm sure you have noticed that we are using a crate here which we have not registered inside `Cargo.toml` yet.
 Let's do that now.
 ``` toml{4}